Caring For Braces

-In addition to the regular dental hygiene tools we are familiar with like toothbrushes and floss, there are a few products we can recommend that make brushing teeth with braces a little easier to manage.
+In addition to the regular dental hygiene tools we are familiar with, like toothbrushes and floss, we can recommend a few products that make brushing teeth with braces a little easier to manage.

-- Prescription Fluoride Toothpaste or Fluoride Rinse: Use once a day as part of your cleaning routine, if prescribed by Dr. Ken Dillehay or Dr. J.K.
-Dillehay.
-For the best results, use with your interproximal brush to deliver maximum fluoride protection to your teeth.
+- Prescription Fluoride Toothpaste or Fluoride Rinse: Use once daily as part of your cleaning routine if prescribed by Dr. Ken Dillehay or Dr. JK Dillehay.
+Use your interpr.oximal brush to deliver maximum fluoride protection to your teeth for the best results

 - Power Toothbrush or Waterpik: These devices, such as the Oral-B Professional Series toothbrush, are designed to make brushing easier and more efficient.

 Early gum disease is reversible with professional help and good home care, but if you ignore it, it can get worse.